Mathics3/Mathics3-development-guide/docs/code-overview/python-modules.rst

 kinds backend renderers like matplotlib, can be done by following the pattern used here.

-These routines typically get called in formatting Mathics Box objects.
+These routines typically get called in formatting Mathics3 Box objects.

 The higher level _Forms_ (e.g. ``TeXForm``, ``MathMLForm``) typically cause specific formatters to get called, (e.g. latex, mathml).
 However, the